apache/flink/README.md

 Don’t hesitate to ask!
 We have a mailing list for our users: https://lists.tu-berlin.de/mailman/listinfo/stratosphere-dev

-Open an issue on github, if you need our help https://github.com/dimalabs/ozone/issues/new
+Open an issue on github, if you need our hel:p https://github.com/dimalabs/ozone/issues/new

 ## Documentation